sujoy2009/Gmail_creating_robot/README.md

 Used Database: Sqlite

 Features:
-1.This app is has a custom keyboard to provide random name ,passward and gmail 2.SQLite Database is used to store all created Gmail and passward 3.By using super user permission this app can click,swipe anywhere on screen ,open other device app by ADB command
+1.This app has a custom keyboard to provide random name ,passward and gmail \n 2.SQLite Database is used to store all created Gmail and passward 3.By using super user permission this app can click,swipe anywhere on screen ,open other device app by ADB command